Partial-Transformations/cake-metrics/PROJECT DETAILS.md

 URL: partialtransformations.com

 # SUMMARY
-A toolset/framework for creating honeypot datasets.
-Teams would maintain this as a component of their CI/CD and/or IT Security Tooling.
-We will leverage the OpenAI API to help analyze datasets and create distributions that can be use to generate these honey pots.
+A toolset/framework for creating honeypot data sets.
+Blue Teams would maintain this as a component of their CI/CD and/or IT Security Tooling.
+We will leverage existing breeched data to create training sets that can be ingested by OpenAI to increase the deception of the honey pot.

 # HYPOTHESES
 Blue Teams could buy themsevles time or completely trick attackers by deploying honeypot data sets.
 Blue Teams could achieve this by deploying an internal toolset that ingests breech data to increase the perceieved value and the raise the level of deception, or "realisticness" of the honey pot.

 # APPROACH
 We will begin by collecting various existing data sets from known security breeches.
-Many of these are readibly available in places like GitHub and Pastebin.
 We will process these data sets through a combination of OpenAI API and statics tooling to produce an array of distrubtions that represent the traits that make up realistic looking data sets.
 From here, we will ingest these transformed data sets and produce tailored Honey Pot data sets for placement within an defenders infrastrcutre.

 ## DIAGRAM